• Skip to primary navigation

 • In a small bowl, combine peanut butter and confectioner's sugar.
 Spoon into a plastic bag and cut off one corner, creating a piping bag.
 Set aside.

-• In a tall, thin glass (like a drinking glass or highball glass), microwave chocolate and coconut oil in 30 second increments until melted. stir to combine.
+• In a tall, thin microwaveable glass (like a drinking glass or highball glass), microwave chocolate and coconut oil in 30 second increments until melted. stir to combine.

 • Dip each pretzel rod into the chocolate, making sure to cover all of the peanut butter swirls.
-If needed, tilt the glass slightly and roll the pretzel rod over the chocolate to coat all sides.
+If needed, tilt the glass and roll the pretzel rod over the chocolate to coat all sides.
 Tap to remove excess chocolate.
 Place on baking sheet, peanut butter side up.

 • Add sprinkles and decorations immediately, before chocolate dries.